There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 For smaller sugar cone trees, use a wet brush to mark a trim line on the wide end of the cone.
 Use a serrated knife to cut along the dampened line.

 No gingerbread house is complete without snow!
 Icing makes magical snow, in that it helps everything stay in place.
 Use a spatula to make snow drifts and banks, or spread icing smooth on the board for a light, even dusting.

 For defined snow details, like frosted windows or sparkling snow, pipe the icing directly onto the window pane.
 Then top it with sparkling white sanding sugar.

 Sugars, Candy and Sprinkles

 If you feel like your gingerbread house still needs a little something special, go wild and add some additional sprinkles and candy.

 Add ornaments to your icing trees, add lights to your holiday garland or create a cute walkway out of jumbo sprinkles.

 If only decorating our real house for the holidays was that easy!

-Whether you’re following the instructions in your kit or just seeing where imagination takes you, decorating a gingerbread house for the holidays is a wonderful tradition to have with family and friends.
+Whether you’re following the instructions in your kit or just seeing where your imagination takes you, taking the time to build and decorate a gingerbread house for the holidays is a wonderful tradition to share with family and friends.
 And with a few simple supplies and some simple decorating techniques under your belt, you’ll be able to turn four cookie panels into home sweet home.

 What’s your favorite memory of decorating gingerbread houses with your family?
 Let us know in the comments below or show us your gingerbread creations by tagging us on Instagram @WiltonCakes.
 For more inspiration, or to see our gingerbread decorating ideas, check out Wilton Gingerbread!